 Skin disorders are common in cats.
 They can be caused by parasites such as fleas or mites, fungal or bacterial infections, allergies, stress, injury, or more rarely, by hormonal imbalances.
-Here are 10 skin conditions commonly found in felines:
+Here are 10 common cat skin problems:

 A painful collection of pus at the site of a bite or puncture wound.
 Abscesses form a firm swelling that becomes soft with time and can rupture and spill out purulent discharge.
 Although most fight-related abscesses are found on a cat’s forequarters or abdomen, they can sometimes appear near the tail if a cat is bitten while trying to flee.
 The best way to prevent abscesses is to keep your cat indoors.